knewplay/oop-fundamentals/oop_fundamentals.md

 ![Dog private public access](./figures/)
 *The dog's private attributes and methods are only accessible through its public methods.*

-In this manner, we are ensuring that the internal state of the object is protected and can only be changed in a controlled manner through well-defined interfaces (public methods), restricting direct access to some of the object's components to prevent unintended interference and misuse.

-These principles build on the concepts we have already discussed, particularly abstraction.
-Below is the code that represents the Dog class:
+Let's now take a look at the code-equivalent of this example.
+Below is the code that represents the `Dog` class:

 ```python
 class Dog: